 “It is interesting to see the direct impact teachers have on the community.” — Justin Hughes-Coleman

-First impressions have an impact no matter what the culture or social setting.
-I have noticed that in our CIEE program, there are not as many male teachers as there are female teachers.
+First impressions have an impact no matter the cultural or social setting.
+I have noticed that in our CIEE program, there are not as many male teachers as female.
 Because of this, I knew I wanted to interview a male participant.
 I also wanted to interview someone who commuted and worked in the north of Madrid.
 Therefore, Justin was a perfect candidate.
 I had not had a long conversation with Justin until our first interview.
 He struck me as a friendly type.
-After our meeting, I realized he was extremely easy going with a smile that lit up the room.
+He is extremely easygoing with a smile that lights up the room.
 His first impression was a memorable one.

-After our first meeting, I walked away thinking about what a great guy he was.
-His experience in Spain is going to be such a great journey to follow.
-Additionally, I thought that he was going to be a great teacher.
+Justin’s experience in Spain is going to be such a fascinating journey to follow.
+He is going to be an excellent teacher.
 His enthusiasm and joy for life will brighten up a classroom.
 The new challenges that Justin seeks are about to unfold.
-How exciting!
+How exciting.

 Meet Justin, the Soul Searcher, and Teacher

-Justin is from San Diego, California.
-He went to California State University in San Marcos.
-He graduated three years ago.
-Since that time, he has worked in retail, finance, real estate and also, in Americorp as a legal adviser to families.
-He decided to make a change with his professional path because he needed a new challenge.
-Once he became proficient at each job, his mind would start to atrophy from lack of challenge.
-Because he worked long hours, he felt that his brain was shut off for the majority of the time.
-His soul was not fulfilled because he felt his work had no meaning.
-Making the decision to come to Spain pushed him to confront the challenges that he had not faced.
+Justin hails from San Diego, California.
+He went to California State University San Marcos. and graduated three years ago.
+Since then, Justin has worked in retail, finance, real estate and in AmeriCorps as a legal adviser to families.
+As Justin became proficient at each job, his mind would start to atrophy from lack of challenge and overlong hours and his soul remained unfulfilled.
+Making the decision to come to Spain pushed Justin to take on new challenges.